vis-kid/octopress_drafts_previewer/source/_posts/2016-04-19-Active-Record-Queries-02.markdown

 ```

 As you can see from the example above, finding James Bond is much nicer when you can just chain scopes together.
 That way you can mix and match various queries and stay DRY at the same time.
-If you need scopes via associations they are at your disposal as well:
+If you need scopes via associations, they are at your disposal as well:

 ``` ruby